MoJeeza/covid_stats_nodemcu_oled/README.md

 ## Getting Started
 You'll need an ESP8266-NodeMCU, and OLED Screen (I used the 128x64) 4 female/female jumper cables, USB cable for power and data to ESP8266.

-The attacked .ino file will get you up and running.
-The provided data_display_oled.jpg file shows how the data will be displayed on the OLED.
+The attached .ino file will get you up and running.
+The provided jpeg file: data_display_oled.jpg shows how the data will be displayed on the OLED.

 Good Luck...